ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/packages/index.md

 ---
-title: "ag-Grid Packages"
+title: "AG Grid Packages"
 ---

-ag-Grid `packages` are the easiest way to get started with ag-Grid, but the trade-off will be a larger overall bundle size may be larger than required if you don't need all features within a given package.
+AG Grid `packages` are the easiest way to get started with AG Grid, but the trade-off will be a larger overall bundle size may be larger than required if you don't need all features within a given package.

 ## Introduction